hashicorp/katakoda/vault-kubernetes-sidecar/step11.md

 The `issues` deployment creates a pod but it is **NEVER** ready.

-View the logs of the `vault-agent-init` container in the `issues` pod.
+Display the logs of the `vault-agent-init` container in the `issues` pod.

 ```shell
 kubectl logs $(kubectl get pod -l app=issues -o jsonpath="{.items[0].metadata.name}") --container vault-agent-init
 ```{{execute}}

 The initialization process fails because the **namespace is not authorized**.
 The namespace, `offsite` is not assigned to any Vault Kubernetes authentication role.
 This failure to authenticate causes the deployment to fail initialization.

 Start an interactive shell session on the `vault-0` pod in the `default`